ch2isk4kos/javascript-algorithms-and-data-structures-notebook/01-Algorithms/07-Dijkstra-Algorithm/01-dijkstras-shortest-path-first.md

 An algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
 It was conceived by computer scientist **Edsger W. Dijkstra** in 1956 and published three years later.

+Dijkstra's Algorithm searches for the shortest path between two vertices on a graph.

-One of the most popular alogrithms among Computer Scientists.
+One of the most popular alogrithms amongst Computer Scientists and one of the more widely used algorithms to date.

 **NOTE:** not to be confused with Dykstra's Projection Algorithm.